20721 - GLOBAL SCENARIOS - MODULE 2 (MACROECONOMICS)

 Course taught in English

 The balance sheets and overall performance of companies are crucially affected by the functioning of the macro-economy.
 This makes it necessary for managers to be at least conversant with - if not expert users of - the most common macro data and logical tools of analysis and prediction to better conduct their businesses.
 Having this in mind, this course aims to enable students to understand the economic environment in which companies operate, thinking in a structured way about the long-run and the short-run features of the macro-economy.
-In particular, course participants will be challenged to make sense of the implications of structural shocks, such as climate change, globalization and the demographic transition, on economic growth and firms.
+In particular, course participants will be challenged to make sense of the implications of the pandemic, of globalization and the ongoing technological revolution on growth, labor markets and inequality.
 Moreover, zooming on business cycle issues, they will also develop their personal views on how central banks and governments affect the main macro variables, taking into account both economic and political incentives.

 This course is divided into two main parts.